 - Freedom Plaza

-- Juneteenth Celebration as well as the establishment of an additional Juneteenth paid holiday for employees.
+- Juneteenth Celebration as well as the establishment of an additional Juneteenth paid holiday for all employees.